mankyKitty/typed-lfe/doc/lys_lfe_dialyzer.md

 ```erlang
 -type tree() :: {'node', tree(), any(), tree()}.
 ```
+Note the support for recursive types!!

-Before we go too much further though, lets how we do this in LFE:
+Before we go too much further though, lets see how we do this in LFE:
 ```lisp
 (type-of typename (typedefinition))
 ```